Salmo Ski Hill is a ski area located in the province of British Columbia in Canada. The resort is in the town of Salmo, BC.

-Salmo Ski Hill is not a part of any nationwide lift pass system.
+Salmo Ski Hill is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Salmo Ski Hill.
 To purchase season passes, you'll need to visit Salmo Ski Hill's website.

 Salmo Ski Hill Terrain Overview